 Various activities during hydropower project construction generate noise and vibrations (truck movements, excavations, removal of vegetation, transport of workers to and from site, etc.).
 The use of explosives for blasting rock while preparing a dam site and in quarries will create excessive temporary noise and vibration and disturbance for nearby communities as well as wildlife.
 Quarries may be located at some distance from the dam site, so can increase the number of communities affected by noise.
-During operation, noise will be limited to generation from the power station and vehicle movements.28
+During operation, noise will be limited to generation from the power station and vehicle movements.42

-Transboundary impacts associated with hydropower projects
+Transboundary issues associated with hydropower projects

 Hydropower projects can have impacts beyond national boundaries if they change the flow regime of a river that runs from one country to another.
 It is important that potential impacts are considered on a broad spatial and temporal scale.
-These can include changes to: a river's hydrological regime, its sediment dynamic, and water quality, all of which can affect aquatic ecosystems as well as associated fisheries and livelihoods.
-Key receptors to be considered in assessing the likely downstream impacts of a hydropower project are irrigation schemes, water supply projects, wetlands, and fisheries.
-This issue is particularly relevant when a river runs through several countries, e.g., the Mekong River in Southeast Asia (
+These can include changes to a river's hydrological regime, its sediment dynamic and water quality, all of which can affect aquatic ecosystems as well as associated fisheries and livelihoods.
+Key receptors to be considered in assessing the likely downstream impacts of hydropower projects are irrigation schemes, water supply projects, wetlands, fisheries and biodiversity (aquatic and terrestrial).
+This issue is particularly relevant when a river runs through several countries, e.g., the Mekong River in Southeast Asia (Box 5.8).

-Box 5.5).